Liovovo/EpicGamesMobileStoreScraper/README.md

 # Epic Games Mobile Store Scraper

 This project is a Python script that scrapes game information from the Epic Games mobile store and generates game purchase links that can be accessed directly in a browser.
+This is useful for iOS users outside the EU and those who do not want to download the mobile app.

 ## Features
 - Retrieve a list of games from the Epic Games mobile store, including limited-time free games.